Succinct Planar Encoding with Minor Operations: Abstract

 \section{Abstract}

-Let $G$ be an unlabeled planar and simple $n$-vertex graph. {We present a succinct encoding of $G$ that provides induced-minor operations, i.e., edge contraction and vertex deletions.
-Any sequence of such operations is processed in $O(n)$ time.} In addition, the encoding provides constant time per element neighborhood access and degree queries.
-Using optional hash tables the encoding additionally provides constant {expected} time adjacency queries as well as an edge-deletion operation {(thus, all minor operations are supported)} such that any number of such edge deletions are computed in $O(n)$ {expected} time.
+Let $G$ be an unlabeled planar and simple $n$-vertex graph.
+Unlabeled graphs are graphs where the label-information is either not given or lost during the construction of data-structures.
+We present a succinct encoding of $G$ that provides induced-minor operations, i.e., edge contractions and vertex deletions.
+Any sequence of such operations is processed in $O(n)$ time in the word-RAM model.\ At all times the encoding provides constant time (per element output) neighborhood access and degree queries.
+Optional hash tables extend the encoding with constant expected time adjacency queries and edge-deletion (thus, all minor operations are supported) such that any number of edge deletions are computed in $O(n)$ expected time.
 Constructing the encoding requires $O(n)$ bits and $O(n)$ time.
 The encoding requires $\mathcal{H}(n) + o(n)$ bits of space with $\mathcal{H}(n)$ being the entropy of encoding a planar graph with $n$ vertices.
-Our data structure is based on the recent result of Holm et al.~[ESA 2017] who presented a linear time contraction data structure that allows to maintain parallel edges and works for labeled graphs, but uses $O(n \log n)$ bits of space.
-We combine the techniques used by Holm et al. with novel ideas and the succinct encoding of Blelloch and Farzan~[CPM 2010] for arbitrary separable graphs.
-Our result partially answers the question raised by Blelloch and Farzan if their encoding can be modified to allow modifications of the graph.
+Our data structure is based on the recent result of Holm et al.~[ESA 2017] who presented a linear time contraction data structure that allows to maintain parallel edges and works for labeled graphs, but uses $\Theta(n \log n)$ bits of space.
+We combine the techniques used by Holm et al.\ with novel ideas and the succinct encoding of Blelloch and Farzan~[CPM 2010] for arbitrary separable graphs.
+Our result partially answers the question raised by Blelloch and Farzan whether their encoding can be modified to allow modifications of the graph.
+As a simple application of our encoding, we present a linear time outerplanarity testing algorithm that uses $O(n)$ bits of space.